tabdroid-1/tabby-engine/readme.md

 =============================

 Simple game engine written in C++.
-This engine is meant to be ran on older computers.
-(Android and Web versions planned).
+This engines main focus is compatibility for most New and old platforms.
-Engine is mainly for 2D games.
+Engine is mainly for 2D games but has 3d elements.
+Further 3D support planned.

 In this engine you mostly do everything using code.
 There is Prefab/Level editor planned since its hard to make levels using just code.

 Engine is based on Hazel engine.

-Engine Dependencies
+External Dependencies
 -------------------
 - box2d
 - entt
 - ImGui
-- glad
+- glad2
 - glfw
 - glm
 - imguizmo